It’s that time of the year again: are you ready for Match time??

 There’s really nothing to do until October 14th from a program description standpoint, as all the available programs are not going to be posted until then.
 Starting in September, there will be a few program descriptions popping up that you can look into, but unless you’re willing to check every day for new programs, there’s no point in doing that.

 Start working on a draft of your letter of intent, look at your rotation schedule, and identify potential letter-writers (this should have been happening since you started senior year!).
 Obviously, things will be different for those applying to internships versus specialty internships or residencies.
 The latter are going to be much more competitive because there will be a lot less positions and many applicants for those.

 The VIRMP website offers statistics regarding the number of applicants and programs available, withdrawn applicants and programs, matched and unmatched applicants, and position match rate.
 They also show you the data separated by specialty for both internships and residencies.

 Based on the 2018 match data, the internship applicant match rate was 64.12% (up from 61.57% last year), while the residency match rate was 30.7% ( from 31.32% in 2017).
 Keep in mind these are overall numbers and include all internship and residency categories.
 Looking at the position match rate (ie. how many of the total number of positions were filed during the match), there was a 67.09% match rate for internships and 90.86% for residencies.
 The majority of the remaining positions are filled either through the scramble (read our other posts and/or our in-depth guide on the Match to learn more!).

 This information was not available when I applied through the match.
-While it would have been nice to see what happened in the previous years, I don’t think I would’ve done anything differently.
-Thus, even though these are not necessarily going to change how you approach the match, it can give you an idea of how many people you’ll be competing with for a position.
+While it would have been nice to see what happened in the previous years, I don’t think I would’ve done anything differently based on this information.
+However, even though these are not necessarily going to change how you approach the match, it can give you an idea of how many people you’ll be competing against for a position.